Cost-Aware Dynamic Cloud Workflow Scheduling using Self-Attention and Evolutionary Reinforcement Learning: Introduction

 \section{Introduction}

-Everyday numerous computationally intensive and resource-demanding applications (e.g., weather forecasting, tsunami detection) will be submitted as workflows to a \emph{cloud broker} for execution \cite{dong2021workflow,faragardi2019grp,masdari2016towards}.
+Numerous computationally intensive and resource-demanding applications (e.g., weather forecasting, tsunami detection) will be submitted daily as workflows to a \emph{cloud broker} for execution \cite{dong2021workflow,faragardi2019grp,masdari2016towards}.
 Each workflow comprises a collection of interdependent tasks that must be efficiently processed by using multiple leased virtual machine (VM) instances provided by major cloud providers, such as Amazon EC2 \cite{arabnejad2018budget,huang2022cost}.
 As a primary challenge, the cloud broker must quickly determine the type and number of VMs required to execute these tasks at the lowest possible cost.
 The broker then leases VM instances to process these workflows.
 This challenge is widely known as the \emph{workflow scheduling} (WS) problem \cite{huang2022cost}.
 Fig. \ref{Broker} illustrates how the broker schedules workflows on behalf of its users.
 Specifically, users submit their workflows to the broker.
-Meanwhile, each workflow is typically associated with user-defined \emph{Service Level Agreement} (SLA) \cite{wu2013sla,yang2021budget}, requesting the broker to meet the execution deadline to avoid any \emph{SLA violation penalties}.
+Each workflow is associated with user-defined \emph{Service Level Agreement} (SLA) \cite{wu2013sla,yang2021budget}, requesting the broker to meet the execution deadline to avoid any \emph{SLA violation penalties}.
 Consequently, the broker must dynamically maintain a desirable trade-off between VM rental fee and \emph{SLA violation penalty}, making the WS problem extremely difficult to solve.

 This study addresses the \emph{Cost-aware Dynamic Multi-Workflow Scheduling} (CDMWS) problem, where the broker handles multiple dynamically arriving workflows and makes real-time scheduling decisions.
-Due to the dynamic and combinatorial nature of CDMWS, it is a well-known NP-hard problem \cite{huang2022cost}.
-In the CDMWS problem, scheduling policies help the broker to make real-time scheduling decisions and instantly respond to newly arriving workflows.
+Due to the dynamic and combinatorial nature of the CDMWS problem, it is a well-known NP-hard problem \cite{huang2022cost}.
+To tackle this problem, the broker relies on a scheduling policy to make real-time scheduling decisions and instantly respond to newly arriving workflows.
 However, the suitability of using any scheduling policy may vary significantly across different problem scenarios \cite{chen2023collaborative,xu2023genetic}.
 The broker may fail to achieve its performance commitment and cost objectives upon using poorly designed policies \cite{yang2024dual}.
 Designing scheduling policies is hence a major research issue for dynamic multi-workflow scheduling.